Understanding Dementia and Alzheimer’s: Symptoms, Causes, and Treatment

 In addition to Alzheimer’s, vascular dementia, Lewy body dementia and frontotemporal dementia are the most common dementias and differ in their symptoms and progression from Alzheimer’s disease, explains the Alzheimer Initiative e.
 V. further on.

 This article only contains general information on the respective health topic and is therefore not intended for self-diagnosis, treatment or medication.
 It in no way replaces a visit to the doctor.
-Our editorial team is not allowed to answer individual questions about medical conditions.
+Our editorial team is not allowed to answer individual questions regarding medical conditions.

 1705165642